ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 #### The NULL literal

-The use of `NULL` always gives a nullable result however this literal is special in that it has no storage class. `NULL` is neither numeric nor string itself but rather mutates into whatever it is first combined with.
-For instance `NULL + 1` results in a nullable integer.
-Because `NULL` has no primitive type in some cases where type knowledge is required you might have to use the CAST() function to cast the NULL to a specific type such as `CAST(NULL as TEXT)`.
-This construct guarantees type consistency in cases like `SELECT` from different sources combined with `UNION ALL`
+The use of `NULL` always results in a nullable result; however, this literal is special in that it has no storage class. `NULL` is neither a numeric nor a string itself but rather mutates into whatever it is first combined with.
+For instance, `NULL + 1` results in a nullable integer.
+Because `NULL` has no primitive type, in some cases where type knowledge is required, you might have to use the `CAST()` function to cast `NULL` to a specific type, such as `CAST(NULL as TEXT)`.
+This construct guarantees type consistency in cases like `SELECT` from different sources combined with `UNION ALL`.

->NOTE: constructs like `CAST(NULL as TEXT)` are always rewritten to just `NULL`
+> NOTE: Constructs like `CAST(NULL as TEXT)` are always rewritten to just `NULL`
->before going to SQLite as the cast is uninteresting except for the type
+> before going to SQLite as the cast is uninteresting except for the type
->information which SQLite doesn't need/use anyway.
+> information, which SQLite doesn't need/use anyway.

 #### Boolean Literals

 The boolean literals `TRUE` and `FALSE` (case insensitive) may be used freely.
 These are the same as the normal literals `0` and `1` except they have type `BOOL`.
 They mix with numbers in the usual ways with the usual promotion rules.

->NOTE: even if the target language is Lua you can mix and match bools and
+> NOTE: Even if the target language is Lua, you can mix and match bools and
->integers in CQL.
+> integers in CQL.
 The compiler will emit casts if needed.

 #### Other Considerations

-The C pre-processor is often combined with CQL in which case the `_FILE_` and `_LINE_` directives may be used to create literals; they will be preprocessed into normal literals.
+The C pre-processor can still be combined with CQL, in which case the `__FILE__` and `__LINE__` directives of the pre-processor may be used to create literals;
+they will be preprocessed into normal literals.

-The use of `_FILE_` can give surprising results in the presence of build systems, hence the existence of `@FILE(...)`.
+The use of `__FILE__` can give surprising results in the presence of build systems; hence, the existence of `@FILE(...)`.

+Use of the C-pre-processor is deprecated.

 ### Const and Enumerations

-It's possible to use named constants in CQL with nothing more than the C pre-processor features that have already appeared, however use of #define in such a way is not entirely satisfactory.
-For one thing, CQL will not know these constants exist in any way as they will be replaced before it ever sees them.
-This means CQL can't provide their values for you in the JSON output for instance.
+It's possible to use named constants in CQL with nothing more than the pre-processor features that have already appeared; however, the use of macros in such a way is not entirely satisfactory.
+For one thing, macros are expanded before semantic analysis, which means CQL can't provide macro constant values for you in the JSON output, for instance.

-To help with this problem, CQL includes constants, note, this is not the same as enumerated types as we'll see later.
-You can now write something like this:
+To help with this problem, CQL includes specific support for constants.
+They can be in the form of enumerations of a fixed type or general-purpose ad hoc constants.
+We'll see both in the sections to follow.

 ```sql
 declare enum business_type integer (